 Step 3: Test the WooCommerce API

-You can test the API using Postman or cURL.
+For the API testing purposes, you can use Postman or cURL.

 Option 1: Using Postman